PoisotLab/MS_befwm_softwarenote/ms.md

 object notation) format, or in the native `jld` format.
 The `jld` option should be preferred since it preserves the structure of all objects (`JSON` should be used when the results will be analyzed outside of `Julia`, for example in `R`).
-The function to save results is called `befwm.save` (note that `befwm.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).
+The function to save results is called `BioEnergeticFoodWebs.save` (note that `BioEnergeticFoodWebs.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).

 ## Measures on output

-The `befwm` package implements a variety of measures that can be applied on the objects returned by simulations.
+The `BioEnergeticFoodWebs` package implements a variety of measures that can be applied on the objects returned by simulations.
 All measures take an optional keyword argument `last`, indicating over how many timesteps before the end of the simulations the results should be averaged.